ucsc-ospo/ucsc-ospo.github.io/content/authors/tobinsia/_index.md

   url: "https://www.uci.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: Tobin Sia is an undergraduate Computer Science student at the University of California, Irvine.
-His interests lie at the intersection of systems design, sustainability, and emerging technologies.
-He is currently part of a bioinformatics research lab analyzing genomic data to identify biomarkers for neuropsychiatric disorders, and is also actively exploring applications of blockchain and decentralized systems, including smart contract development and crypto-based infrastructure.
-Tobin is particularly interested in how distributed systems can be designed to support both performance and environmental responsibility.
-During GSoC, he looks forward to contributing to open-source work under the mentorship of Professor Abel Souza.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons